On Scaling Code and Static Typing

 Yet, all companies, with all languages, will face having to raise n at some point no matter what language they've chosen.
 This can be for non-code reasons due to churn, due to personnel talent, customer demands or whatever.
 (Assuming of course their company does need to scale, which would be a shame if not).

-However, those that have implemented in a language with a low initial threshold for will ultimately have to work more to increase that threshold.
+However, those that have implemented in a language with a low initial threshold for n will ultimately have to work more to increase that threshold.
 Each additional change requires more effort, often lacking a standard in doing so because not many have gone past that threshold.

 An example that I've now seen at two companies that choose to use dynamic languages is using test running and test writing to scale.
 Scaling the organization becomes an effort in mandating code testing and then working to raise the number of tests that can be run.
 The tests are essential because without Total Code Awareness, it's the only way someone can make a change and have confidence they didn't break something else.
 This is not true for a statically typed language.
 Tests are one of the ways people can have that confidence.
 The compiler and static analysis are other ways.